Sharing is caring!

 How to make dishwashing soap in the form of a DIY dish soap bar - it’s so easy you’ll wonder why you didn’t switch to a solid dish soap bar sooner!!

-Yet, every liquid dish soap recipe I tried seemed to be lacking something.
+Every liquid dish soap recipe I tried seemed to lack something.
 So when I came across this solid dish soap bar at my local natural food store – I was intrigued, to say the least.

 If you’ve tried liquid dish soap DIYs but felt like something was missing then this DIY dish soap bar recipe is the answer you’ve been looking for!